NormanBitSolace/RestApiExample/README.md

-# A simple Swift approach for accessing a REST API
+# A simple example of implementing a REST API with Swift

 This project provides an example of accessing a REST API and populating a table view with the results.
 The UI is unaware of the data source, data could be provided by a database, iCloud, local storage, REST API, or a combination of them.
 This is accomplished by putting all of these concerns behind a protocol.
 This app uses a protocol named PetService which provides a way to get a list of pets, and a way to get each pet’s veterinarian (vet).
 ```swift
 protocol PetService: class {